nasa/Common-Metadata-Repository/README.md

 To perform static analysis and linting for a project, you can run `cmr test lint PROJ`.
 As above with dependency version checking, by not passing a project, you can run for all projects: `cmr test lint`.

+#### Dependency Vulnerability Scanning

+You can see if your currently installed version of CMR has any reported Common Vulnerabilities and Exploits (CVEs) by running the helpful alias `lein check-sec` that you can use in each application, or at the root folder to scan all CMR apps together.

+You will find the vulnerability summary in `./target/dependency-check-report.html` in each application.

+Make sure you set up the CMR_ORACLE_JAR_REPO environment variable.

 #### Testing CMR